jebreimo/Argos/README.md

   -h, --help               Display the help text.
 ~~~

-The interface of Argos is centred upon two classes: `ArgumentParser` and `ParsedArguments`. `ArgumentParser`
+The Argos interface revolves around two main classes: `ArgumentParser` and `ParsedArguments`.
+The
-is where the arguments and options are defined, as well as where various configuration settings are set (e.g. `ArgumentParser::option_style()` to for instance change to Windows-style options, or `ArgumentParser::allow_abbreviated_options()` to allow using less than the complete flag of options, as long as the
+`ArgumentParser` class is responsible for defining arguments and options, as well as setting various
+configuration parameters.
+For example, you can use `ArgumentParser::option_style()` to switch to
+Windows-style options or `ArgumentParser::allow_abbreviated_options()` to allow shortened option
+flags, provided they uniquely identify an option.

-option is uniquely identified). `ParsedArguments` is the result of `ArgumentParser::parse()`, and is where
+The `ParsedArguments` class represents the outcome of calling `ArgumentParser::parse()`.
+This is where
-the values of the arguments and options can be retrieved.
+you retrieve the values of arguments and options after parsing.

-Arguments and options are defined by adding instances of `Argument` and `Option` to the `ArgumentParser`.
+To define arguments and options, you add instances of `Argument` and `Option` to `ArgumentParser`.
+The
-`Argument`'s constructor takes the name that will appear in the help text as its argument, `Option`'s
+`Argument` constructor takes a name that appears in the help text, while the `Option` constructor
-constructor takes a list of flags.
-Both classes have several properties that define their behaviour,
+accepts a list of flags.
+Both classes include several properties that control their behavior;
-important ones include `help` which sets the help text and `argument` which sets the name of an
+important ones include help, which sets the help text, and argument, which specifies the name of an
-option's argument.
+option’s argument.

-Unlike some other argument parsers, the value types and default values are not declared along with
+In contrast to some other argument parsers, Argos does not require you to declare value types and
-the arguments and options in the ArgumentParser, instead they are specified when the values are
+default values with the arguments and options in `ArgumentParser`.
+Instead, you specify these details
-retrieved.
-The line
+when you retrieve the values.

 ~~~c++
     int n = args.value("--number").as_int(1);